pexley-math/oeis-A327094/README.md

 | ![n=10](figures/n10.svg) | | |
 | `a(10) = 31` | | |

-The shapes grow chunkier as `n` rises: the early containers are nearly a single fat row, while `a(10)` needs several stacked rows.
+The shapes grow chunkier as `n` rises.
+The early containers are almost a single fat row; the cross at `n = 5` is the first that has to bulge out of one row to swallow the plus-pentomino; by `n = 7` it is two solid rows with a notch; and `a(10)` is a staircase that thickens toward its base to absorb the most contorted decominoes.

 ## Patterns and open questions